Israel Katz

 Israel Katz (יִשְׂרָאֵל כַּ״ץ; born 21 September 1955) is an Israeli politician and member of the Knesset for Likud currently serving as Minister of Defense and a member of the Security Cabinet of Israel.
 Katz has been recognized for his role in modernizing Israel's transportation infrastructure, including the expansion of highways, the development of high-speed rail, and reforms to Israel's ports that increased competition and reduced shipping costs.
 Katz has previously served as Minister of Agriculture, Minister of Transport, Minister of Intelligence, Minister of Energy, Minister of Finance, and twice as Minister of Foreign Affairs.
-On 5 November 2024, it was announced that he would be nominated by Prime Minister Netanyahu as Defense Minister after Yoav Gallant was dismissed.
+On 5 November 2024, it was announced that he would be nominated by Prime Minister Benjamin Netanyahu as Defense Minister after Yoav Gallant was dismissed.

 Biography

 Israel Katz was born in Ashkelon.
 His parents, Meir Katz and Malka ((Nira) née Deutsch), were Holocaust survivors from the region of Maramureș, Romania.
 He was raised on Moshav Kfar Ahim.
 He was drafted into the Israel Defense Force in 1973 and served in the Paratroopers Brigade as a soldier and squad leader.
 In 1976, he completed Officer Candidate School and returned to the Paratroopers Brigade as a platoon leader.
 After his discharge in 1977, he studied at the Hebrew University of Jerusalem and graduated with a Bachelor of Arts and Master of Arts.
 In the early 1980s, he was the chairman of the students' union.
 In March 1981, he was suspended for a year for his participation in a protest against Arab violence on campus that included locking the rector, Raphael Mechoulam, in his room.

 Katz is married and has two children.